Paris Wallace Fountains in France

-The Wallace Fountains in Paris are named after Richard Wallace who designed and paid for these drinking water fountains that are dotted all over the city of Paris and the majority of these monuments are still in use today.
+The remarkable Paris Wallace Fountains in France are named after Richard Wallace who designed and paid for these drinking water fountains that are dotted all over the city of Paris and the majority of these monuments are still in use today.

-Even though the Wallace Fountains are now part of the history of Paris and are classified as monuments, they have never actually been classified as historical monuments and many have been completely transformed in their colours.
+Even though the Paris Wallace Fountains in France are now part of the history of Paris and are classified as historical Paris monuments, they have never actually been classified as historical monuments and many have been completely transformed in their colours.

 Wallace Fountain statues